 “She’s the most delightful human being I’ve ever met in my life,” Quincy says.
 “And her music is the same way.
 I am at once astounded and inspired by the enormous talent that Emily embodies.
 With the ability to seamlessly move from Classical to Jazz and Be-bop, she shows as much musical prowess as pianists/composers twice her age, and I am thrilled to be working with her.
 She’s astounding, man ... she’s astounding.
 She plays like she’s 40 years old.
 She is the complete 360-degree package, and there are no limits to the musical heights she can reach.”

 Emily is currently studying classical piano with the Chicago Symphony’s principal keyboardist Mary Sauer and jazz improvisation with Alan Swain.
 Emily also studies with Veda Kaplinsky, head of the piano department at Juillard and Ron Sadoff, head of NYU Film Scoring Department.
 One of Emily's greatest loves is composing for film and she has already scored many short films.
+She is currently being featured on the ASCAP website Composer Spotlight for her film scoring.
 Yet like anyone her age, Emily has other interests as well; she loves swimming, ice skating, designing and making jewelry, baking, spending time with her family and friends, and going to the beach.

 Equally important to Emily as the joy and fun of making music - is putting her talents to the service of good causes.
 Profits from each of her songbooks and previous five CDs are donated to charities such as: Susan G. Komen For The Cure, Children’s Hospitals of Los Angeles and Chicago, UNICEF, and Ronald McDonald House Charities.